open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/instrumentation/graphql.md

 **Status**: [Experimental](../../../document-status.md)

 This document defines semantic conventions to apply when instrumenting the GraphQL Server.
-They map GraphQL query to attributes on a Span.
+They map GraphQL queries to attributes on a Span.

 <!-- semconv graphql -->